 Get Alexa’s help falling asleep

-We can’t all drift off to sleep easily every night.
-Sometimes we need a little help that counting sheep just can’t provide.
-Luckily, Alexa can play you a selection of gentle sounds to help you fall asleep.
-It’s incredibly easy to try out, and all you have to say is “Alexa, open…” followed by one of these:
+We can’t all drift off to sleep in minutes.
+Luckily, Alexa can play you a selection of gentle sounds, which sometimes helps.
+It’s incredibly easy to try out, since all you have to say is “Alexa, open…” followed by one of these:

 - Thunderstorm sounds